atc0005/ansible-playbook-lxd-testenv/docs/lxd-setup-containers.md

 `ansible-playbook -i inventories/testing site.yml -K`

+Note: By not specifying a specific hosts list, Ansible will merge all host lists together into one dynamic list and apply playbooks against all matching hosts.
+If the playbook specifices "all" as the target hosts group, then all of these hosts in the combined list will be targeted.

+See the main [README](../README.md) for examples of targeting specific hosts lists.

 ## Playbook runtime

 This playbook takes on average around 8-10 minutes to run.
 This appears to be